-This full-flavoured fruit gin liqueur is made with Cambridge Gage, a member of the plum family noted for its sweet honey taste.
+This full-flavoured tipple is made with a member of the plum family noted for its sweet honey taste.

 Cambridge Gage is one of the most popular greengage trees, which are said to descend from plants imported into England from France in 1724 by Sir William Gage of Bury St Edmunds.